fnando/ar-uuid/README.md

 end
 ```

+### Disadvantages

+There is one big disadvantage on using uuid identifiers: you can't use  methods like `ActiveRecord::FinderMethods::InstanceMethods#first` and `ActiveRecord::FinderMethods::InstanceMethods#last`, since they are scoped to the sequential id.

+Instead of `.first`, you can use [ActiveRecord::FinderMethods::InstanceMethods#take](https://github.com/rails/rails/blob/f52354ad1d15120dcc5284714bee7ee3f052986c/activerecord/lib/active_record/relation/finder_methods.rb#L104), which will use the order implemented by the database.

+There's no alternative to `.last`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.